-Neck stiffness is a something we all experience from time to time.
-And it can be triggered by anything from sleeping in an awkward position, to sitting too long hunched over a desk, to a small "tweak" caused by lifting something heavy off a shelf.
+It is a common condition that can be triggered by anything from sleeping in an awkward position, sitting hunched for long periods over a desk, to even a sudden tweak caused by lifting something heavy or off a shelf.

-Neck stiffness can also be caused by regular poor posture, sports injuries and simply a lack of range of motion in the muscles and joints as we age.
+Neck stiffness can also be triggered by poor posture, sports injuries and simply a lack of range of motion in the muscles and joints as you age.

 So what are the natural remedies that can help heal a stiff neck?